- Quick set up

 IT compatibility notes

-Always always use "compatability export" and don't use VSTs in your module.
+Always always use "compatibility export" and don't use VSTs in your module.
 Listen to your track in xmplay before submitting and you will probably be OK.

 Links for further development